ibexa/documentation-user/docs/content_management/content_organization/manage_locations_urls.md

 ### Link manager

-In your website you can link to external websites by placing links inside rich text, or using the URL field.
+In your website you can link to external websites.
+To do it, use the URL field or embed links within Rich Text.
 You can view and update all external links that exist within the website, without having to modify and re-publish the individual content items.

 ![Link manager tab](img/Link_manager_sm.png)